Systems Biology Research Labs

 Vu Nguyen Ngo, Ph.D., is an associate professor in the Department of Systems Biology.
 Ngo’s laboratory focuses on genetic and epigenetic mechanisms of cancer mutations and their interactions in driving tumor development.
 His laboratory will employ large-scale functional genetic screens using RNA interference technology in combination with genomics and proteomics approaches to dissect disease mechanisms in lymphoid malignancies.
 He also specializes on developing animal tumor models for aggressive lymphomas, including mantle cell lymphoma.

 Rui Su, Ph.D., is an assistant professor in the Department of Systems Biology.
-Her laboratory mainly focuses on determining the biological functions and underlying mechanisms of RNA modifications and RNA-binding proteins (RBPs) in tumorigenesis (with an emphasis on acute myeloid leukemia and hepatocellular carcinoma).
+Su's laboratory mainly focuses on determining the biological functions and underlying mechanisms of RNA modifications and RNA-binding proteins (RBPs) in tumorigenesis (with an emphasis on acute myeloid leukemia and hepatocellular carcinoma).
 Several foundation awards (e.g., the American Association for the Study of Liver Disease and the Leukemia Research Foundation) currently support her laboratory.

 Srividya Swaminathan, Ph.D., is an assistant professor in the Department of Systems Biology.
 Her research aims to develop targeted immunotherapies against aggressive lymphoid malignancies.
 Towards this end, her laboratory will delineate the differences in cell-autonomous processes and the immune micro-environment during normal and malignant B and T cell lymphopoiesis.
 Using mass cytometry (CyTOF), flow cytometry, and CIBERSORT on samples from transgenic lymphoma/leukemia mice and patients, her laboratory will generate immune fingerprints of normal and malignant lymphocyte development.
 This knowledge will be applied to identify the Achilles heel of malignant lymphocytes in lymphoid neoplasia, including acute lymphoblastic leukemia (ALL) and lymphomas.